zappee/portfolio-analyzer/README.md

   -Z GMT
  ```

+During the combine the value of the `order id `, `trade id` and `transfer id` must be unique, otherwise the second transaction with the same identifier will be skipped.

 ### 3.4) Showing the trading history file
 The `show` command can be used to show the content of the transaction history file on the screen.
 The same command can be also used to transform history file content as well.